protocol/nft-website/docs/tutorial/avax-nft.md

 > 'ipfs://bafyreicb3ewk33keh77mwxhmhdafxsjlkflichr2mjnyim6tbq3qjkwcue/metadata.json'
 ```

-To convert this IPFS URI into an HTTPS version so it's easy to use in HTML or fetch API, you can import a helper function `toGatewayURL` from nft.storage:
+Because there are browsers which do not yet support IPFS URLs natively, as well as the standard `fetch` API, nft.storage Javascript client includes a helper function that converts this IPFS URI into an HTTPS version via the nftstorage.link gateway.
+On the console, you can import this function `toGatewayURL` from `nft.storage`:

 ```js
 >> const { toGatewayURL } = await import("nft.storage")